Pediatric Orthopedic surgeons width="1024" height="188"

 These include ibuprofen.
 They help in decreasing swelling, pain, and fever.
 This medicine is available at all drug stores.

 However, NSAIDs can cause kidney problems and bleeding in some people.
 If the child takes blood thinner medicine, it is important to confirm with the doctor if NSAIDs are safe for the child.
 It is always advisable to read the label of the medicine and adhere to the instructions.
-NSAIDs should not be given to children that are below 6 months old without seeking the consent of a healthcare provider.
+Doctors will advise parents to not give NSAIDs to children who are below 6 months old without seeking the consent of a healthcare provider.

 Acetaminophen